AndrewDongminYoo/docs-trunk-io-ko/check/configuration/configuring-existing-linters/clang-tidy-setup.md

----
-description: How to set up Clang Tidy to work with Trunk Check
----

 # Clang Tidy Setup

+How to set up Clang Tidy to work with Trunk Check.

 **Clang-Tidy** is a linter and static analysis tool for checking **C and C++ source code.** It provides additional warnings and checks beyond what the compiler typically provides.